Single Life Annuity

 • Alternative payout options can reduce this risk, including joint and survivor and life with period certain annuities.

-What Is a Straight Life Annuity?
+What Is a Single Life Annuity?

 They do not provide income to surviving spouses or additional annuitants when the annuitant, usually the annuity owner, dies.
 The high monthly payouts and lack of a legacy or sustained income stream make this annuity uniquely suited for a single person who has no intention of providing financially for others after their death.